How to protect your privacy online

 Zabezpieczony telefon

-In the case of phones, we focus mainly on not losing them, while we pay little attention to what we have installed on them and what services we allow to track us.
+With smartphones, we focus mainly on not losing them, while paying little attention to what we have installed on them and what services we allow to track us.
+I suggest you take a look here and read Google’s data collection publication.

 It is also good too: